bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Firstly, click the Settings tab and fill in the data entry field '*' instead of 'logstash-*'.

 Then there will appear another data entry field called 'Time-field name'.
-You should choose 'ts' from the combobox and press the create button.
+You should choose 'ts' from the combobox and press the "Create" button.

 After that, click the Discover tab.